mamatagelanee07/AndroidLifecycleArchitecture/README.md

 # AndroidLifecycleArchitecture
-This Repo contains basic demo for new Android lifecycle Architecture components demo
+This Repo contains basic demo for new Android lifecycle Architecture components.